eProsima/Fast-DDS-docs/docs/pubsub.rst

 XML profiles
 ------------

-In :ref:`configuration` section you could see how configure entity attributes using XML profiles, but this section goes deeper into it.
+In the :ref:`configuration` section you could see how to configure entity attributes using XML profiles, but this section goes deeper into it.

 XML profiles are loaded from XML files. *eProsima Fast RTPS* permits to load as much XML files as you want.
-An XML file can contains several XML profiles.
-An XML profile is defined by a unique name that is used to reference the XML profile when you create a Fast RTPS entity. *eProsima Fast RTPS* also try to find in current execution path and load an XML file with the name
+An XML file can contain several XML profiles.
+An XML profile is defined by a unique name that is used to reference the XML profile when you create a Fast RTPS entity. *eProsima Fast RTPS* will also try to find in current execution path and load an XML file with the name
 *DEFAULT_FASTRTPS_PROFILES.xml*.
 If this file exists, it is loaded at the library initialization.

 Making an XML